zechnegli/IOSChallenge/README.md

 # IOSChallenge

-Features
-showing the list of meals in the Dessert category, sorted alphabetically selecting a meal from list and presenting a detail view that includes: meal name, instructions, and ingredients/measurements

-Reqiurements:
-    filter out any null or empty values

-Remote Sever API:
-● https://themealdb.com/api/json/v1/1/filter.php?c=Dessert for fetching the list of meals in the Dessert category.
-● https://themealdb.com/api/json/v1/1/lookup.php?i=MEAL_ID for fetching the meal details by its ID.

 High Level Architecture
 Since this is a small App, our mobile client only need to talk with backend server to to get the meal data, there is no other components like caching or messaging queue service